sara-nl/picasclient/README.md

 wget https://files.pythonhosted.org/packages/7c/c8/f94a107eca0c178e5d74c705dad1a5205c0f580840bd1b155cd8a258cb7c/CouchDB-1.2.tar.gz -P grid-sandbox
 ```

-Now you can start the example from the Grid UI with (in this case [DIRAC](https://dirac.readthedocs.io/en/latest/index.html) is used for job submission):
+Now you can start the example from the Grid UI with:

 ```
 dirac-wms-job-submit grid-example.jdl
 ```
+In this case [DIRAC](https://dirac.readthedocs.io/en/latest/index.html) is used for job submission.
 The status and output can be retrieved with DIRAC commands, while in the token you see the token status and the token attachments contain the log files.
 Once all tokens have been processed (check the DB views) the Grid job will finish.
 For more Grid-specific information, see the [Grid documentation](https://doc.grid.surfsara.nl/en/latest/index.html).
 </details>